ThibaultDieudonne/RiotMatchmaking/README.md

 # Results

-As mentioned in "Parameters desciption" section, the results presented only concern the streak parameter.
+As mentioned in the "Parameters desciption" section, the results presented only concern the streak parameter.

 In practice a balanced game produces a balance_value of 0, and a strongly imbalanced game produces a balance_value greater than 4.